Half-Guinea-Press/Mad_Shenanigans/worldbuilding.md

 ####  Is healing generally a magical process?
 ####  If so, how does the magical healing talent work?
 ####  Does a magical healer have to consciously direct the healing process (meaning that lots of knowledge of anatomy, etc., would be required), or does magical healing simply speed up the normal, unconscious healing process in the patient?
 ####  Is there more than one kind of magical healer (as there are surgeons, eye doctors, etc.)?
-Are there both magical and non#### magical healers, and if so, are they rivals or simply different specialties?
+Are there both magical and non- magical healers, and if so, are they rivals or simply different specialties?
 ####  Is there a reliable method of birth control?
 ####  Who normally handles births — midwives or doctors?
 ####  What is the mortality rate for pregnant ladies, new mothers, and children?